stackct/toxic/resources/vscode/pickle/README.md

 ## Next

-* Run all tests
+* Run all Pickle tests
-* Run all tests in a file
+* Run all Pickle tests in a file
 * Run tests based on tags (include/exclude)
 * Refresh explorer views when files change
 * Show available functions provided by external dependencies
+* Figure out how to unit/integration test the extension